Biased Federated Learning under Wireless Heterogeneity: Introduction

-To address this gap, several works have studied the performance of these schemes over practical wireless networks.
+To address this gap, several works have examined the performance of these schemes over practical wireless networks.
 Within digital FL, device selection and RB allocation have been addressed using heuristic schemes based on channel state information (CSI) and norm-based local gradient significance \cite{Upd_aware_sched}, while optimization-based device scheduling has been employed to achieve faster convergence in \cite{FL_unreliable_resource_const,ADFL}.
-To further reduce gradient upload costs, probabilistic dithered quantization has been utilized to minimize overall convergence time and quantization noise variance in \cite{Quant_FL_Outage_Constraint} and \cite{Wireless_Quant_FL_Joint}, respectively.
-Among the OTA-FL works, \cite{BB_FL} proposed low-complexity device scheduling schemes to balance the trade-off between exploited data and noise in the FL updates.
-A channel inversion-based device power control was proposed in \cite{OTA_FL, CHARLES} to ensure unbiased FL updates with minimal noise variance.
-However, this design is widely recognized to be constrained by the device with the worst channel conditions, leading to high noise variance in the FL updates.
-To overcome this limitation, \cite{Opt_Power_Control_OTA_Comp} investigated an optimal power control strategy aimed at minimizing the mean squared error (MSE) in OTA aggregation-based function computation tasks, although it relies on global instantaneous CSI and does not aim to improve learning performance.
-Building on this, \cite{Opt_power_control_OTA_FL} analyzed the convergence behavior of OTA-FL and optimized the power control design to accelerate convergence.
-Yet, this approach requires the PS to have global CSI knowledge for all future rounds at the start of FL training.
-Recently, a comparative study of OTA-FL and digital FL was presented in \cite{Dig_vs_Analog}, focusing on optimized device sampling to achieve fast convergence.
+Gradient upload costs are further reduced through probabilistic dithered quantization, targeting overall convergence time \cite{Quant_FL_Outage_Constraint} or quantization-induced variance \cite{Wireless_Quant_FL_Joint}. \addb{In the OTA-FL setting, \cite{BB_FL} proposes low-complexity scheduling to balance exploited data against aggregation noise but offers no convergence guarantees and lacks principled bias control.
+Channel-inversion power control \cite{OTA_FL,CHARLES} enforces unbiased aggregation, yet is limited by the weakest device, amplifying update variance under heterogeneity.
+To relax this, \cite{Opt_Power_Control_OTA_Comp} minimizes MSE for generic OTA function computation, insightful for aggregation but detached from learning-centric objectives and reliant on global instantaneous CSI at the base station.
+Closer to FL, \cite{Opt_power_control_OTA_FL} optimizes OTA-FL convergence, but presumes genie-aided global CSI (across all future rounds) and adopts a simplified aggregation rule without PS post-scaling, which can introduce uncontrolled bias in the absence of an explicit zero-bias constraint.
+A recent comparison \cite{Dig_vs_Analog} contrasts OTA and digital FL under wireless impairments via optimized device sampling while enforcing zero-bias updates, but does not jointly optimize the sampling and communication design parameters.} \addb{In contrast, we develop offline SCA-based designs that minimize the convergence bounds derived herein, requiring only the devices’ large-scale channel conditions at the server.}